 Naima Hassan is a researcher and curator based in Berlin.
-Since 2022, she has led the development of the Picton Archive at G.A.S.
-Foundation (Lagos) as Associate Archivist and Curator.
-Her practice moves between the visual, sonic and textual, to inform transnational and situated actions on African archive collections.
-With a background working with international foundations and cultural institutions, her current engagements include the HKW in Berlin, Nieuwe Instituut's Indian Ocean Working Group and TheMuseumsLab's 2024 Steering Committee.
-Hassan holds an education spanning the University of Oxford, BIEA in Nairobi and Goldsmiths, University of London.
-She is the co-founder of the platform SITAAD, and between 2023-24 is a Liberal Arts Engagement Hub Fellow at the University of Minnesota.
+Since 2022, she has led the development of the Picton Collection and Archive at G.A.S.
+Foundation, Lagos.
+Concurrently, she is the co-convenor of G.A.S. programme Re:assemblages.
+Her practice moves between the visual, sonic and textual, to facilitate dialogues between visual anthropology, archival research, social practice and exhibition making.
+In 2023-24, she is a Liberal Arts Engagement Hub Fellow at the University of Minnesota.
+Her current engagements include the HKW in Berlin, Het Nieuwe Instituut's Modernisms along the Indian Ocean Working Group and TheMuseumsLab's Steering Committee.
+Naima holds an education grounded in the undercommons, University of Oxford, BIEA in Nairobi and Goldsmiths, University of London.
+She is the co-founder of platform and artistic-collaboration SITAAD.

 Maryam Kazeem is a writer, and the founder of iranti press, a publishing project based in Lagos, which convenes FESTAC 2077: A Speculative Writing Exercise.
 She has a BA in African Studies from Northwestern University and an MSc in Gender from the London School of Economics and Political Science.
 She completed her MFA in Creative Writing at the California Institute of the Arts as a Truman Capote Fellow where she also taught courses in Black cultural and performance studies as a Teaching Fellow for the School of Critical Studies.
 Her creative work makes connections between abstraction, archival research, and the materiality of language and has appeared in platforms including Criterion, Literary Hub, Catapult, Another Gaze, Apogee, and Joyland amongst others.
 Her writing has been nominated for The Best of the Net, and in 2021, she was the winner of the Goethe-Institut + Huza Press Writing Gender Residency in Kigali, Rwanda.
+She is currently at work on her first novel.